vojtechruz/vojtechruzicka-blog/src/posts/jshell/index.md

 |  ^
 ```

-Your classes need to be on classpath.
-First option is using CLASSPATH environmental variable.
+Your classes need to be on the classpath.
+The first option is using `CLASSPATH` environmental variable.
 Or you can specify classpath when launching JShell:

 ```jshelllanguage
 jshell --class-path foo-1.0.0.jar
 ```

-You can provide multiple jars separated by either ; or : depending on your OS.
-Alternatively you can define classpath directly from jshell:
+You can provide multiple jars separated by either `;` or `:` depending on your OS.
+Alternatively, you can define classpath directly from jshell:

 ```jshelllanguage
 jshell> /env -class-path foo-1.0.0.jar